Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: General Framework for Fixed Entry Time

 The function $f_c$ is assumed to be an uncontrolled component that marks the change in cost dynamics after $\tau^*$.
 Consequently, the unique control in \ref{Assumption:C3} does not explicitly depend on $\bar{\tau}$ or $\tau$.
 Together with the separability property in \ref{Assumption:C1}, we implicitly require that $\hat{a}$ only depends on $t, \bx$ and $z$.
 Assumptions \ref{Assumption:SD1} and \ref{Assumption:C1} guarantee that the minimized Hamiltonian is always attained by $\hat{a}(t, \bx, z)$.
 We hence get the decomposition of $h$ as $h(t, \bx,q, \bar{\tau}, \tau, z) = h^0(t,\bx, q, \bar{\tau}, z)\ind{0\le t<\tau } + h^1(t, \bx, q, z)\ind{\tau \leq t}$ with

 where

-and One can easily check that $H^0$, $H^1$, $h^0$, and $h^1$ are all Lipschitz continuous in $z$. \end{remark} Because we assume that $f, H$ and $h$ depend on $\bar{\tau}$ and $\tau$ in a very specific way, we can omit these from the notation when there is no confusion.
-In this general setting, Theorem \ref{Theorem:MFGExistence0} now takes the following form: \begin{theorem} Under assumptions (\ref{Assumption:SD}), (\ref{Assumption:BT}), and (\ref{Assumption:C}), there exists a MFG equilibrium $(\hat{\alpha}, \theta, \mu)$ for fixed entry time.
+and Note that under Assumption \ref{Assumption:SD4}, the functions $H^0$, $H^1$, $h^0$, and $h^1$ are all Lipschitz in $z$. \end{remark} Because we assume that $f, H$ and $h$ depend on $\bar{\tau}$ and $\tau$ in a very specific way, we can omit these from the notation when there is no confusion.
+In this general setting, the existence theorem now takes the following form: \begin{theorem} Under Assumptions (\ref{Assumption:SD}), (\ref{Assumption:BT}), and (\ref{Assumption:C}), there exists a MFG equilibrium $(\hat{\alpha}, \theta, \mu)$ for fixed entry time.
 Moreover, the optimal control can be decomposed as